sercankulcu/sercankulcu.github.io/_humanity/2025-05-15-algorithms-and-the-invisible-government-of-everyday-life.md

    - digital-society
 ---

-An algorithm is a procedure.

-A sequence of steps for transforming input into output.
+An algorithm is a procedure: a sequence of steps for transforming input into output.
 Humans used algorithms long before computers.
 Long division is an algorithm.
 A recipe resembles one.

 What changed in the digital age is scale.

 Algorithms now decide or influence what billions of people see, buy, hear, receive, and sometimes whether they are considered risky, relevant, suspicious, or valuable.

-Search results.

-Credit scoring.

-Recommendation systems.

-Advertising.

-Hiring filters.

-Fraud detection.

-Navigation.

-Insurance.

-Content moderation.

-Scheduling.
+Search results, credit scoring, recommendation systems, advertising, hiring filters, fraud detection, navigation, insurance, content moderation, and scheduling all shape ordinary life.

 Algorithms became invisible governors of ordinary life.

 This governance differs from law.

-A law is usually public in principle.

-An algorithm may be proprietary.
+A law is usually public in principle, while an algorithm may be proprietary.
 A citizen can read legislation.

-A user often cannot inspect a ranking system.

-Yet the ranking may shape opportunity.
+A user often cannot inspect a ranking system, even when the ranking may shape opportunity.

 This creates a transparency problem.
 When a decision affects someone significantly, should they understand how it was made?

 The answer becomes difficult with complex machine-learning systems.
 Even developers may not be able to summarize every internal mechanism simply.

 Opacity can emerge technically, not only politically.

 Algorithms also create the appearance of neutrality.
 A score feels objective.
 A number feels less biased than a person.

-But algorithms learn from data.
+But algorithms learn from data, and data reflects history.

-Data reflects history.

 If historical decisions contain bias, automated systems can reproduce it.
 A system can discriminate without containing an explicit discriminatory rule.

 This is important.

-Bias can be statistical and structural.
+Bias can be statistical and structural, not intentional.

-Not intentional.

 Intent still matters morally.
 Outcome matters too.

-Algorithms also optimize.

-Optimization requires a target.

-Engagement.

-Profit.

-Accuracy.

-Speed.

-Risk reduction.
+Algorithms also optimize, and optimization requires a target: engagement, profit, accuracy, speed, risk reduction.
 But every target excludes something.

 A navigation system optimizing travel time may route traffic through residential streets.
 A platform optimizing engagement may amplify outrage.
 A hiring system optimizing resemblance to past successful employees may reproduce past demographic patterns.

 The algorithm does what was asked.
 The deeper problem is what was asked.

-This creates a political question disguised as engineering.

-What should the system optimize?
+This creates a political question disguised as engineering: what should the system optimize, who decides, and who bears the side effects?

-Who decides?

-Who bears the side effects?

 Algorithmic governance also changes responsibility.

-A person denied a loan may hear:
+A person denied a loan may hear: the system decided.

-The system decided.

 This language can erase agency.

-Humans built the system.
+Humans built the system, selected variables, defined thresholds, chose data, and deployed outputs.

-Selected variables.

-Defined thresholds.

-Chose data.

-Deployed outputs.

 Responsibility becomes distributed but not absent.

 "Computer says no" is not a moral defense.

-The digital age requires new forms of accountability.
+The digital age requires new forms of accountability: audits, appeals, transparency, testing, human oversight, and regulation.

-Audits.

-Appeals.

-Transparency.

-Testing.

-Human oversight.

-Regulation.

 The specific mix depends on risk.

 A music recommendation and a criminal-justice decision should not require identical safeguards.

 Algorithms also personalize reality.
 Two people can search the same topic and encounter different information.
 Recommendation systems learn preference.

-This increases relevance.

-It can narrow exposure.
+This increases relevance, but it can narrow exposure.

 A person becomes surrounded by predicted interests.
 The future is shaped by the past.

 This can become a subtle prison.
 If the system only shows what you already like, discovery decreases.
 Prediction can reinforce identity.

 Humans need surprise.

 Algorithmic systems also create power asymmetry.

-The platform knows much about the user.

-The user knows little about the platform.
+The platform knows much about the user, while the user knows little about the platform.
 Data flows one way.
 Influence flows back.

 This is not traditional dictatorship.

-It is softer.
+It is softer: recommendation, default, nudge, ranking, visibility.

-Recommendation.

-Default.

-Nudge.

-Ranking.

-Visibility.

 The power works by shaping options rather than issuing commands.
 That makes it harder to notice.

 Algorithms do not govern because they are conscious.
 They govern because humans increasingly organize life through them.

 The most important political institutions of the future may therefore include systems that never appear on a ballot.

-Civilization once asked:
+Civilization once asked: who rules?

-Who rules?

-The digital age adds another question.
+The digital age adds another question: what rules?

-What rules?